RiflerRick/GossipGirl/README.md

 ### Database: Collections, Documents and Attributes

-The database consists of 2 tables:
+The database consists of 2 collections:
 - **users**: For storing user data, the document structure was decided to be the following:
 ```
 {